siscely/Blocipedia/README.md

 ### Test Your Code
 1. Use the Rails console to create a new user.
 Are they given the default role?
 1. Are you able to edit wikis created by another user?

+## Seeding Data
+As a developer, I want to seed the development database automatically with users and wikis

+### Seed With Faker
+Now that user and wiki models are established, you can seed data into the development database.
+Use the Faker gem to generate fake 1 data for users and wikis.

+### Test Your Code
+Rebuild your database, is it seeded with the data you specified?

+## Upgrading an Account
+As a user, I want to upgrade my account from a free to a paid plan

+### Determine a User Flow
+A user flow is the path a user follows to complete a task in the app.

+Here is a hypothetical user flow for Userpedia:

+1. The user signs up for a free plan.
+1. The user upgrades their free plan and is prompted to pay with Stripe.
+1. The user's role is changed from standard to premium.
+1. The user is able to create private wikis.

+### Incorporate Stripe
+Use Stripe to charge users before switching their account role from standard to premium.
+Make the price of the premium user upgrade 15 dollars.
+Implement Stripe using the Stripe Integration Resource.

+You could also upgrade a user before you charge them via Stripe.
+Why would you want to charge users before you upgrade them?

+### Downgrade Back to Standard
+You should also allow a user to downgrade their premium account to a standard account.

+### Test Your Code
+1. Upgrade an existing user account.
+Was your Stripe account charged?
+Was the user role changed?
+1. Downgrade a premium user.
+Was your Stripe account charged?
+Was their role changed?